Contributing To WordPress (Using Github)

 Optional: Publish your feature branch.

-If it’s a big feature and you want to get feedback on it – without having to upload a new patch each time you make a change – you can push your branch to github.
+If it’s a big feature and you want to get feedback on it – without having to upload a new patch each time you make a change – you can publish your branch to Github, Bitbucket or even your own server.

-After that initial step is done, whenever you want to publish a branch, you can just do:
+After that initial step is done, to publish my branch, I can just do:

 git push -u scribu some-feature/123